Advanced

 • Membership CTA (this page) — full-bleed band above the footer on every page.
 Heavy, editorial, conversion-focused.

-• Post-page member CTA — the box at the end of every article.
-Tier-aware (signup / upgrade / hidden).
+• Post-page member CTA — a signup invitation at the end of stories a logged-out reader can open in full.
+On members-only stories the paywall shows the prompt instead, so the two never stack.
 Copy is set via theme settings, not a Ghost page.
-See Site wide settings.
+See Site wide settings → Member CTA headline / body.

 They're complementary.
 The footer band is the editorial-tone pitch readers see on every page they land on; the post-page CTA is the reader-just-finished-an-article moment.